 In the current digital landscape, you can use esignature for just about any business document and personal transaction.
 Here are some of them:

-- Employment documents, including offer letters, employment contracts, policy updates, and company memos.
+- Employment documents, including application forms, offer letters, employment contracts, policy updates, and company memos.

 - Purchase orders, service agreements, sales contracts, and invoice processing